Thoughtrights/eloquent-spoken-word/README.md

 * IMHO the pacing is fast.
 There is no reliable way to introduce pauses or breaks.
 Ellipses, punctuation, and line breaks can have a useful effect.
 Sometimes. "[Pause]" can sometimes work.
+There needed to be a way to let the listener catch their breath because the TTS speaker was never going to take a break.

 * The token limits which limit how much can be thrown at the model at one time can get in the way pretty easily.
 So you will need to chunk